GenericMappingTools/gmt/doc/rst/source/cookbook/features.rst

 on the outside of the font only.
 If an outline is requested, you may optionally skip the text *fill* by setting it to **-**, in which case the full pen width is always used.
 If any of the font attributes is omitted their default or previous setting will be retained.
-See Chapter :doc:`postscript_fonts` for a list of all fonts recognized by GMT.
+See Chapter :doc:`postscript-fonts` for a list of all fonts recognized by GMT.

 Stroke, Fill and Font Transparency